Don't see your question listed below? Feel free to contact us directly at email@example.com.

-On some big issues, Hillary Clinton is not the lesser evil.
-Given her record of support for war, she is as likely -- maybe more likely -- than Donald Trump to order a new military invasion or attack.
-Despite her campaign rhetoric, Ms. Clinton is very likely to support dangerous trade pacts like the Trans-Pacific Partnership after her inauguration.
+On some big issues, Joe Biden is not the lesser evil.
+Given his record of support for war, he is as likely -- maybe more likely -- than Donald Trump to order a new military invasion or attack.
+Despite his campaign rhetoric, Mr. Biden is very likely to support dangerous trade pacts like the Trans-Pacific Partnership after his inauguration.

 Despite their differences, both Democrats and Republicans are incapable of addressing the emergencies of the 21st century: climate change; corporate power and the increasing concentration of wealth and power among the One Percent; the shredding of rights and protections for working people and the poor; mass incarceration and deep racial disparities in the justice system; endless war.

 No political revolution is possible if we retreat into lesser-evil voting.
 Change can only take place outside of the two corporate-money parties.
 That's why we call the Green Party an imperative for the 21st century.

 Every vote helps the Green Party grow.
 Every vote shows support for an alternative to the two parties of war and Wall Street.
 Every vote is an endorsement of the Green Party's positions and principles.

 Many, maybe most, of the best ideas in US history came out of alternative parties and met strong opposition from the two ruling parties: abolition of slavery, women's suffrage, the eight-hour workday, workers' benefits, public schools, unemployment compensation, the minimum wage, laws against child labor, and programs like Social Security and Medicare.